samuel-s-marques/crowe-web/README.en.md

 Before beginning, you'll need to have installed in your machine [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/).

 ### Running the front-end (client)
-Download this repo (you will need to extract the files), clicking [here](https://github.com/samuel-s-marques/crowe-web/archive/refs/heads/master.zip) or cloning:
+Download this repo (you will need to extract the files), clicking [here](https://github.com/samuel-s-marques/crowe-web/archive/refs/heads/master.zip) or cloning it in your terminal/cmd:

 ```bash
 $ git clone https://github.com/samuel-s-marques/crowe-web